Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Control Study on Post-training Decisions

+Section~\ref{sec:eval_results} reveals that models with similar benchmark scores can have dramatically different off-trajectory robustness.
+However, the LLMs used in our experiments in Section~~\ref{sec:eval_results} differ in base models, training data, and post-training recipes.
+Therefore, the previous results alone cannot pinpoint what drives these differences.

-Section~\ref{sec:eval_results} shows that different LLMs exhibit distinct off-trajectory behaviors.
-However, these LLMs are trained on different data and derived from different base models; therefore, it remains unclear what factors in the post-training procedures drive these differences.
-To understand this, we conduct controlled experiments to isolate the effects of (1) teacher models used for distillation in \S~\ref{sec:control_study_teacher_models}, (2) RL training after SFT in \S~\ref{sec:control_study_rl}, and (3) quality heuristics for data filtering in \S~\ref{sec:control_study_limo}.
+To disentangle these factors, we conduct controlled experiments that isolate the effects of (1) teacher models used for distillation in \S\ref{sec:control_study_teacher_models}, (2) conducting RL based post-training after SFT in \S\ref{sec:control_study_rl}, and (3) quality heuristics for data filtering in \S\ref{sec:control_study_limo}.
+We conduct all our experiments in this section on the math benchmarks, as most of the small open-source models are specialized for math.